Coronavirus and Nanny Employment:

-We ask that you interview candidates via video.
-If you decide to meet in person, please maintain social distancing measures by keeping 2
+We ask that you initially interview candidates via video.
+If you then would like to meet in person for a second interview or trial, please maintain social distancing measures by keeping 2

 Guidelines for our Nannies

 Our nannies have strict instructions for regular handwashing throughout the day.
-Daily temperature checks, getting to work via Uber, cycling or walking, and self-isolating if symptoms appear are required.
+Daily temperature checks, cycling or walking to work where

 Talk to your Nanny

-We encourage you to have regular conversations about employment options with your nanny.
-Preparing yourselves as much as possible in the event yourself or your nanny go into isolation is important.
-As is a conversation about furloughing or taking time off.
+We encourage you to have regular conversations with your nanny.
+Preparing yourselves as much as possible in the event yourself or your nanny have to self-isolate is important.
+We advise you to look at the nanny furlough process so you have an understanding of your options.
 Having these conversations in good time will reduce stress further down the line.

 Can I Still Have A Nanny?

-We are encouraging temporary Live-in childcare during the lockdown wherever possible to limit contact between households.
-The nanny can return to usual work arrangements when restrictions are lifted.
+We are encouraging temporary Live-in childcare during lockdown wherever possible to limit contact between households and

 Can I furlough my nanny?